pinardmichel14-sudo/WCoutSrc/README.md

 WCout uses standard Win32 APIs and should work with any Windows IDE or framework.
 It was developed and tested using Embarcadero C++Builder (see screenshots in the manual).

-Interactive dialog functions are standard Windows API calls (not <<), accept multiple/optional parameters and return a result.
+Interactive dialog functions use standard Windows API calls (not <<), accept multiple/optional parameters and return a result.